fatalbanana/rspamd-packages-sandbox/README.md

-## Experimental package builder for Rspamd

-Maybe this will become something useful & find a new home
+## Build and release Rspamd packages using Github Actions